omarfoq/Abnormal_Action_Detection/README.md

 ## Real-world Anomaly Detection in Surveillance Videos :

 In this section we reproduce the results of Sultani et al.(2018).
 In this part we work in offline settings, and we are only interested in temporal detection.

+## Online Action Detection :
+In this part we are interset in abnormal action detection in videos, but in this section we are using online settings.
+We use the same C3D descriptors as in the previous, and we feed them to a RNN, in order to perform temporal abnormal action detection in videos.